Course Outline

 Goal:

-The aim of this task is to enable you to demonstrate key concepts of clinical decision making and problem solving, communication and core clinical competencies (psychomotor, communication and leadership) skills covered during the semester.
+The aim of this task is to enable you to demonstrate key concepts of clinical decision making and problem solving, communication and core clinical competencies (psychomotor, communication and leadership) skills covered during the trimester.

 Product: Practical / Laboratory Skills